 • … use the SPIN Sales technique

-• … apply advanced Excel formulas for marketing analysis
+• … apply advanced Excel formulas for marketing data analytics

 • … demonstrate a pleasant attitude towards customers